dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

 > __Note:__
 For more information on adding characteristics in a custom service database and creating Custom Profiles, see [this tutorial](http://lpccs-docs.dialog-semiconductor.com/tutorial-custom-profile-DA145xx/introduction.html).

-User can explicitely cause a RESET by writing the appropriate value in the "Control Point" characteristic, as shown in the table below:
+User can explicitly  cause a RESET by writing the appropriate value in the "Control Point" characteristic, as shown in the table below:

 <table>
   <caption> <b> <i> Values of Control Point characteristic</i></b></caption>